Red meat causes cancer, diabetes, and heart disease – so says the media.

 But is that what the research suggests?

 There may not be a more controversial food than red meat.
 On one hand you have the people who believe that you should never consume red meat.
 Then on the other hand are the people who think you should follow a carnivorous diet – eating almost exclusively red meat.
-As always, the truth about red meat is much more nuanced than good vs bad or healthy vs unhealthy.
+As always, the truth about red meat is much more complicated than good vs bad or healthy vs unhealthy.

 The myths surrounding red meat

 Here’s an (incomplete) list of some of the illnesses thought to be associated with red meat: